By KEVIN FREKING and LISA MASCARO

 WASHINGTON (AP) — The House will vote Wednesday on a resolution to censure Republican Rep. Paul Gosar of Arizona and remove him from a congressional committee for tweeting an animated video that depicted him striking Rep. Alexandria Ocasio-Cortez, D-N.Y., with a sword.

 That’s according to a person familiar with the planning who was not authorized to discuss it publicly.

 Gosar posted the video over week ago with a note saying, “Any anime fans out there?”
 The roughly 90-second video was an altered version of a Japanese anime clip, interspersed with shots of Border Patrol officers and migrants at the southern U.S. border.

-Last week, Gosar issued a statement saying the video wasn’t meant to depict harm or violence, calling it instead “a symbolic portrayal of a fight over immigration policy.”
+On Tuesday, Gosar issued a statement saying the video wasn’t meant to depict harm or violence, calling it instead “a symbolic portrayal of a fight over immigration policy.”

-He told his House Republican colleagues during a private meeting Tuesday that he would never espouse violence or harm to anyone.
+He also told his House Republicans colleagues during a private meeting Tuesday that he would never espouse violence or harm to anyone.
 Gosar noted that he took the video down from his account, according to a person in the room who spoke on condition of anonymity to discuss the private meeting.

 Ocasio-Cortez said Tuesday he has not apologized to her.

 “It’s been well over a week.
 He not only has not apologized,” she said.
-“He not only has not made any sort of contact or outreach, neither he nor the Republican leader (Kevin) McCarthy, but he has also doubled down by saying that I am somehow, you know, representative of undocumented people.”
+“He not only has not made any sort of contact or outreach, neither he nor the Republican leader (Kevin) McCarthy, but he has also doubled down by saying that I am somehow you know, representative of undocumented people.”

 A censure resolution, if approved by a majority of the House, requires the censured lawmaker to stand in the well of the House as the resolution of censure is read aloud by the House speaker.